structs-nl/zoekintranscripties/README.md

 The site zoekintranscripties.nl has been discontinued in Q1 2025, but it is possible to run the site locally with little effort:

-- Download the data index: https://zenodo.org/records/14568577
+- Download the files from from https://zenodo.org/records/14628950
-- Load the index as an image: docker load --input zit-data.tar.gz
+- docker load --input zit-data.tar.gz
+- docker load --input web-api.tar.gz
+- docker load --input web-app.tar.gz
-- Run docker compose up in this cloned git repos
+- Run docker compose up from zenodo.

+One can also build the source from this repos by running docker compose up from this repo.
+The zit-data.tar.gz image needs to be loaded as well.

 ## A short functional description

 The site is basically two pages that work relatively independently: the search page and the transcription viewer.